danielpollak/peakx/README.md

-# python-daw
+# peakx
-## This repository takes a function from Dr Wagenaar's excellent collection python libraries and makes it easy to install and import.
+## This repository takes a schmitt trigger from Dr Wagenaar's excellent collection python libraries and makes it easy to install and import.

 ## Build instructions